zcomv2/TorDrop/README.md

 🙌 Credits
 Inspired by the original TorDrop.sh and enhanced for broader threat coverage and high performance environments.

+# 🌍 GeoBlock.sh

+Country-based firewall for Linux using ipset + iptables Allow only selected countries, block the rest.
+Simple.
+Powerful.
+Efficient.

+✅ Purpose
+GeoBlock.sh is a country-level traffic control script for Linux servers.
+It creates a whitelist of countries using ipset and blocks all other traffic by default via iptables.

+This is perfect for:

+E-commerce platforms (like WordPress + WooCommerce)

+APIs and admin panels restricted to specific regions

+Servers exposed to the internet but meant for regional access only

+🌐 How It Works
+Defines a list of allowed countries, e.g.:

+European Union (EU)

+Mexico 🇲🇽, Argentina 🇦🇷, Brazil 🇧🇷

+United States 🇺🇸, Japan 🇯🇵

+Fetches country IP blocks from ipdeny.com

+Builds an ipset set (geoallow) with all allowed IP ranges

+Applies iptables rules:

+Accept all traffic from the allowed countries

+Drop everything else

+Logs all actions to /var/log/geoblock.log

+Saves the ipset set to /etc/iptables/GeoBlock.ipset for persistent reloading after reboot

+⚙️ Features
+✅ Block-by-default policy

+🌎 Easily configurable list of allowed countries

+⚡ Fast and efficient thanks to ipset

+🛠 Integrates with existing firewalls

+📝 Full logging for traceability

+🔁 Persistence-ready (via systemd)

+🧩 Dependencies
+ipset

+iptables

+curl

+Bash shell

+Install them with:

+apt update
+apt install ipset iptables curl
+🚀 Usage

+chmod +x GeoBlock.sh
+./GeoBlock.sh
+This will:

+Create the geoallow ipset set

+Load country IP blocks

+Add the iptables rules

+Save the rules to a persistent file

+🔄 Persistence with systemd
+To reload after reboot, use this service:

+/etc/systemd/system/geoblock.service

+[Unit]
+Description=Restore GeoBlock ipset rules After=network.target

+[Service]
+Type=oneshot
+ExecStart=/bin/bash -c '/sbin/ipset flush geoallow && /sbin/ipset restore < /etc/iptables/GeoBlock.ipset'

+[Install]
+WantedBy=multi-user.target
+Then:

+systemctl daemon-reload
+systemctl enable geoblock
+📋 Logging
+All events are logged to:

+/var/log/geoblock.log

+Example:

+[2025-05-23 01:09:07] Loading IPs for country: br [2025-05-23 01:10:59] Added iptables ACCEPT rule for geoallow [2025-05-23 01:10:59] Added iptables DROP rule (default deny) [2025-05-23 01:10:59] GeoBlock execution completed.
+🔐 Default Allowed Countries
+By default, the script includes:

+EU member states (AT, BE, DE, FR, etc.)

+🇲🇽 Mexico

+🇦🇷 Argentina

+🇧🇷 Brazil

+🇺🇸 United States

+🇯🇵 Japan

+You can edit the list in the script by modifying:

+ALLOW_COUNTRIES=(at be bg hr cy cz dk ee fi fr de gr hu ie it lv lt lu mt nl pl pt ro sk si es se mx ar br us jp) 📦 Future Ideas
+Interactive country selector

+Integration with GeoIP databases (MaxMind)

+Logging by rejected country

+Scheduled updates via cron

 [ CodeName : #Aracne ]